Flag Denmark

 Getting to know the customs and traditions of Denmark makes integrating a smoother ride:

 • Hygge: This special thing in Denmark is all about feeling snug and happy.
-You’ll get what hygge is when you hang out with friends, light candles, or enjoy a hot drink in a cozy place.
+You’ll get what hygiene is when you hang out with friends, light candles, or enjoy a hot drink in a cozy place.

 b.
 Danish Language Learning